lwiest/Atari6502Assembler/readme.md

 **Syntax:** `*=` \<expression\>

-Sets the assembler's program counter to the value of the expression.
+Sets the assembler&rsquo;s program counter to the value of the expression.

 **Example:** `*= $1000` sets the program counter to $1000.